As of January 1, 2023, there were 48,134 licensed pharmacists in Canada.

-For more information on the number of licensed pharmacists in each province or territory, visit the National Association of Pharmacy Regulatory Authorities’ (NAPRA) website.
+Detailed information on the number of licensed pharmacists in each province or territory is available on the National Association of Pharmacy Regulatory Authorities’ (NAPRA) website.

-There are two kinds of practice environments: patient environments and non-patient environments.
-See below for a list of career options with different work environments.
+There are two types of practice environments: patient environments and non-patient environments.
+Below is a list of career options with different work environments.

 Pharmacists interact with members of the public in organizations such as: